3 dead after Pearl Harbor sailor shoots civilians, himself

 It wasn’t immediately known what type of weapon was used or how many shots were fired.
 Chadwick said that was part of the investigation.
 Personal weapons are not allowed on base.

-Names of the victims won’t be released until next of kin have been notified.
+Names of the victims will not be released until next of kin have been notified.

 “Our thoughts are with the families of the victims and everyone involved.
 I can say that we are mobilizing support services for naval shipyard personnel as well as everyone else who may be affected by this tragic event,” Chadwick said.

-The base went into lockdown around 2:30 p.m. when the first active shooter reports were received.
+The base went into lockdown at about 2:30 p.m. when the first active shooter reports were received.
 The base reopened a few hours later.
 Witnesses were still being interviewed hours after the shooting.

 The shipyard repairs, maintains and modernizes the ships and submarines of the U.S. Pacific Fleet, which is headquartered at Pearl Harbor.
 The base is the home port for 10 destroyers and 15 submarines.
 It also hosts Air Force units.